cbonoz/ethnyc25/notes.md

 - Lower fees and more transparency than traditional platforms
 - Recurring revenue from SaaS features and B2B analytics
 - Value-added services create new business opportunities

-**Revenue Projections:**
-With 1000 active contracts/month at $2000 average value, transaction fees alone could generate $10-20K monthly, with additional recurring revenue from subscriptions and enterprise tiers.

 ---